Gala / Past Galas

 Proceeds from all events benefited The Couse Foundation and Couse-Sharp Historic Site.

-The Couse Foundation biennial gala and art auction has been held at El Monte Sagrado in Taos since 2009.
+The Couse-Sharp Historic Site biennial gala and art auction has been held at El Monte Sagrado in Taos since 2009.
 In addition, we have hosted prestigious lecturers the same weekend as the gala for the entertainment and edification of our guests.
 Our speakers have been:

 2019 – Marie Watkins, PhD, presented “So me for the North and snow!”: Joseph Henry Sharp’s Montana